ocassidydev/creditcard-churn/README.md

 ## Business Requirements

 A fictitious client for this project is a highly data-driven artisanal wild mushroom harvesting business that is seeking a reliable means to classify whether the Agaricus and Lepiota mushrooms they pick are edible or poisonous.
-They want to avoid selling toxic mushrooms to their customers, but also wish to avoid paying for costly toxicity screening or hiring expert mycologists to correctly identify mushrooms, and would prefer a cheap and reliable model to determine whether mushrooms are safe to eat.
+They want to avoid selling toxic mushrooms to their customers, but also wish to avoid hiring expert mycologists to correctly identify mushrooms, and would prefer a cheap and reliable model to determine whether mushrooms are safe to eat.

 When a mushroom is picked, the picker will classify the mushroom based on it's physical characteristics, using set categories provided by the client.
 This information is logged, and then the mushroom is tested on cell cultures to determine if it is poisonous or not.
+Such toxicity screening is costly, and the client would rather replace this testing with a far cheaper alternative by leveraging predictive analytics on the considerable database of mushrooms they have already documented.

 The client has shared a mushroom database containing information pertaining to the physical characteristics of the mushrooms and whether they were classed as edible or poisonous.

-- **1** The client would like to better understand the patterns in the mushroom database so that the client can learn the variables of a mushroom most likely to be edible.
+- **1** The client would like to better understand the patterns in the mushroom database so that the client can learn the variable categories of a mushroom most likely to be edible.
 This will help their picking team know what characteristics to look for and focus on picking.

 - **2** The client would like to determine whether a given mushroom is edible.
 It is essential that any means of doing this has a false positive rate of zero, as the client does not want to inadvertently sell poisonous mushrooms mistakenly identified as edible.

-- **3** The client has informed us that there are 23 distinct species of mushroom in the dataset.
-They want to investigate if these 23 species can be identified from the variables supplied by cluster analysis, and the rates of edibility among each identified cluster.
+- **3** The client has informed us that there are a number of distinct species of mushroom in the dataset.
+They want to investigate if these species can be identified from the variables supplied by use of cluster analysis, and to determine the rates of edibility among each identified cluster.
+Ideally, this will allow the picking team to identify certain heuristics for selecting edible mushrooms.

 ## Hypothesis and how to validate?

 - 1 - It's suspected that edible mushrooms typically have no odor.
-  - Viewing the average rate of edibility among mushrooms with a no odor compared to those with odors, combined with a correlation study may be used to investigate this.
+  - Viewing the rate of edibility among mushrooms with no odor, combined with a correlation study may be used to investigate this.
 - 2 - It's suspected that poisonous mushrooms typically have a silky stalk surface consistency above their stalk ring.
-  - Viewing the average rate of edibility among mushrooms with a silky stalk consistency above the stalk ring compared to those with other stalk surfaces, combined with a correlation study may be used to investigate this.
+  - Viewing the rate of edibility among mushrooms with a silky stalk consistency above the stalk ring, combined with a correlation study may be used to investigate this.

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks

 - **Business Requirement 1:** Data visualization and correlation study
   - We will inspect the data related to the logged mushrooms.
   - We will conduct a correlation study (Pearson and Spearman) to understand better how the variables are correlated to edibility.
   - We will plot the main variables that correlate to edibility to visualize insights.

-- **Business Requirement 2:** Classification analysis
+* **Business Requirement 2:** Classification analysis
   - We want to predict if a given mushroom will be edible or poisonous.
 We will build a binary classifier.

 - **Business Requirement 3:** Cluster analysis
   - We want to investigate if there distinct groups of similar mushrooms by unsupervised learning.
-We are told b
   - When these distinct groups are identified, we want to build a classifier that can identify which group a mushroom belongs to.
-  - We then wish to investigate if the rates of edibility among clusters of similar mushrooms.
+  - We then wish to investigate if the rates of edibility among clusters of similar mushrooms, and find which variable categories most strongly predict the cluster a mushroom belongs to.

 ## ML Business Case